domProjects/CI3-Startup_Template/README.md

-# CI-Startup_Template
+# CI-Startup_Template_V3
-Using the CodeIgniter framework with a ready-to-use configuration
+Using the CodeIgniter 3 framework with a ready-to-use configuration